3v0k4/contact-page/blog/about.markdown

 </p>

 <p>
-  I'm a Software Maverick at <a href="https://lunarlogic.io/" target="_blank">Lunar Logic</a> and a Wannabee Functional Programmer.
+  I'm a Software Maverick at <a href="https://lunarlogic.io/" target="_blank">Lunar Logic</a> and a Wannabe Functional Programmer.
 </p>

 <p>